spacebanana420/ffscala/README.md

 ```scala
 def openFile(path: String): String
 ```
-Returns the initial arguments for importing the file in FFmpeg.
+Sets the input media for FFmpeg to read.

+This must be the first function to be called, as the returned string should be at the start of your FFmpeg command's arguments.

 ```scala
 def setOutput(name: String, format: String): String
 ```
-Returns the path, a combination of the name and format.
-Use relative paths only for the paths in starting working directory of your program
+Returns the output path, a combination of the name and format.
+Use relative paths only for the paths in starting working directory of your program.

+This must be the last function to be called before calling ```execute```, as the returned string should be at the end of your FFmpeg command's arguments.

 ```scala
 def execute(mediaType: String, args: String): Int